teuk/mediabot_v3/docs/SPARK_ACTION.md

 characters, `/me`, CTCP markers and protocol-shaped output before constructing the single CTCP ACTION frame itself.
 Generated text is never written to Spark diagnostic logs.

+`afterglow` uses the same authorization and pacing but sends an ordinary IRC
+message: a short mock incident report, suspicious consequence, wrong-window afterthought or deadpan epilogue tied to one concrete conversational detail.
+It cannot name participants, ask for input or merely paraphrase the exchange.
+The deterministic selector alternates the two families and avoids an immediate repeat.
+A declined generation stays silent and consumes the current momentum window; it never falls through to a second provider request.

 The momentum policy considers a channel only after recent multi-human activity has reached both participation thresholds and the conversation has entered a